Ohio's Whole Child Framework

 that serve children (represented by the gold band).

 Ohio's Whole Child Framework was adapted from ASCD’s Whole Child Framework

 and School Improvement Tool

-has many resources about the whole child approach.
+The ASCD website has many resources about the whole child approach.
 One resource to help schools get started is the Whole Child School Improvement Tool

 (Needs Assessment Survey).
 The tool asks a series of questions and then provides results on how the school is doing at integrating whole child tenants and school health components into the school improvement process.